-- A17.1.1 The Academic Appeals Procedure applies to all assessment points in the postgraduate research student journey: Assessment of taught modules, progression decisions, Research Programme Approval; Annual Assessment of Progress and examination. - A17.1.2 Details of the Academic Appeals Procedure, and how it relates to the postgraduate research student experience are set out in the Research Student Assessment Policies and Procedures Handbook. - A17.1.2 An appeal cannot be made on the basis of disagreement with 'academic judgement'.
-'Academic judgement' means decisions about a student's progression or assessment that can only be made by an appropriate academic expert.
-Appeals on this basis will be ruled invalid Appeals submitted outside the published timeframes without good reason, will normally be ruled invalid.
+- A17.1.1 The Academic Appeals Procedure applies to all assessment points in the postgraduate research student journey: Assessment of taught modules, progression decisions, Research Programme Approval; Annual Assessment of Progress and examination. - A17.1.2 Details of the Academic Appeals Procedure, and how it relates to the postgraduate research student experience are set out in the Assessment Handbook for Taught Programmes.